Another thanks to iapetus' "flack briday" reminded purchase!

-Went to youtube to hear the full album since there's only three tracks for play here at time of writing.
-I wasn't able to make it past Subzero without needing to buy it immediately.
+As a rule, I make a point to listen to any album in full before buying.
+In this case, I wasn't able to make it all the way through without pulling the trigger.
 Ikarus is every bit on point as on previous albums, if not more so.

 A curious thing happens to a band as its sound matures.
 As the voices of its players continue to fuse ever more seamlessly, their individual styles also come into focus with increasing clarity.
 In its most literal reading, this is the key idea behind MOSAISMIC, the title of the third full-length record from Swiss contemporary / groove / jazz quintet IKARUS.
 The word itself was created from the combination of the words: “mosaic” and “seismic”.
 Mosaic, of course, implies a series of independent elements, which form a pattern or a picture.
 Seismic, on the other hand, denotes the energy expressed in the form of vibration, which is released by the movement, collision or friction of landmasses.